 The SPDR S&P 500 ETF is the granddaddy of ETFs, having been founded all the way back in 1993.
 It helped kick off the wave of ETF investing that has become so popular today.
 With hundreds of billions in the fund, it’s among the most popular ETFs.
 The fund is sponsored by State Street Global Advisors — another heavyweight in the industry — and it tracks the S&P 500.

 The iShares Core S&P 500 ETF is a fund sponsored by one of the largest fund companies, BlackRock.
-This iShares fund is one of the largest ETFs and like these other large funds, it tracks the S&P 500.
+This iShares fund is one of the largest ETFs and it tracks the S&P 500.
 With an inception date of 2000, this fund is another long-tenured player that’s tracked the index closely over time.

 Expense ratio: 0.03 percent.
 That means every $10,000 invested would cost $3 annually.